quickmodel/quick-model-docs/docs/godot/git-integration.md

 - Set branch name
 5. Click on OK.

-## I'm Getting "Host key verification failed" Error
+## I'm getting "Host key verification failed" error
 See this Stackoverflow answer on how to fix it. https://stackoverflow.com/questions/13363553/git-error-host-key-verification-failed-when-connecting-to-remote-repository